pedrouid/hyperapp-crypto/README.md

 # hyperapp-crypto
-The most 2018 static web app using Hyperapp.js bundled with Parcel.js to show crypto coins price
+The most 2018 static web app using Hyperapp.js bundled with Parcel.js to show cryptocurrency prices

 `npm start` to develop on localhost